sujay1599/InstagramTheftyScraperPosterHuman/readme.md

 2. **Feedback Required**: Instagram may require additional verification.
 Log in to your Instagram account manually and check for any prompts.
 3. **File Not Found**: Ensure the `downloads` directory exists and has the necessary permissions.

+Sure, here is the final portion of the README:

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## Disclaimer

+This script is intended for educational and personal use only.
+Use it responsibly and ensure you comply with Instagram’s terms of service and guidelines.

+## End
 By following the configuration details and usage instructions, you can efficiently manage your Instagram scraping and uploading tasks using this program.